WOKING'S HISTORY & HERITAGE

 Also listed here is a list of the hundreds of books, booklets and journals I have in my 'library' relating to the history of Woking and Surrey in general - including the archaeology and topography of the area.

 It is not an exhaustive list and like the following pages should not be considered to be a full catalogue of all my archive.
-I also have a large collection of 6” and 25” Ordnance Survey maps of the area (from 1870, 1895, 1914, the 1930's) and later larger scale maps of the Woking area from the 1960's to 1980's.
-My archive also includes most copies of the Woking News & Mail from the early 1960’s onwards, all copies of the new Woking Advertsier since it was established in 2013, the odd copy of the Woking Opinion and Surrey Herald, and several copies of the Woking Review from the 1930s (and later) and the Woking Informer.
+I also have a large collection of 6” and 25” Ordnance Survey maps of the area (from 1870, 1895, 1914, and the 1930's) and later larger scale maps of the Woking area from the 1960's to 1980's.
+My archive also includes most copies of the Woking News & Mail from the early 1960’s onwards, all copies of the new Woking Advertsier since it was established in 2013, the odd copy of the Woking Opinion, Woking Informer and Surrey Herald, and several copies of the Woking Review from the 1930s (and later).
+If anybody has copies of any of the above publications that they would be willing to allow me to scan, I would be most grateful.

 It would be impossible to list all of these items (or include them on this site), but if any person seriously interested in researching Woking’s past wishes to access them, please contact me at email@example.com for more details.
 I will do my best to make my archive available, during working hours, to anyone who wishes to visit and view it in West End, Woking.